Magnetization profiles at the upper critical dimension as solutions of the integer Yamabe problem: Solution of lattice mean-field equations

 Once the rescaling is done, we clearly see a collapse of the various profiles, showing that we are at the critical point.
 The corresponding results are in Fig. \ref{iterativo}.
-For large $L$, the extrapolation length vanishes and the mean-field profile coincides with the saddle-point solution.
+For large $L$, the extrapolation length vanishes and the mean-field profile coincides with the saddle-point solution. {We also studied the solutions of the lattice mean-field equations for $+0$ boundary conditions, finding a similarly good agreement between them and the solution of the corresponding Yamabe equation.}